gamemann/XDP-Firewall/README.md

 As of this time, I am not aware of any NIC manufacturers that will be able to offload this firewall completely to the NIC due to its BPF complexity.
 To be honest, in the current networking age, I believe it's best to leave offloaded programs to BPF map lookups and minimum packet inspection.
 For example, a BPF blacklist map lookup for malicious source IPs or ports.
 However, XDP is still very new and I would imagine we're going to see these limitations loosened or lifted in the next upcoming years.
 This is why I added support for offload mode on this firewall.

-### Moved To LibXDP
-On **June 6th, 2023**, we've started using [LibXDP](https://github.com/xdp-project/xdp-tools/tree/master/lib/libxdp) from [XDP Tools](https://github.com/xdp-project/xdp-tools) to load and attach the XDP/(e)BPF program.
-This requires additional packages and tools to install and use with this XDP firewall as noted above.

-### Issues On Ubuntu 20.04
-If you have issues on Ubuntu 20.04 or earlier, please refer to the reply on [this](https://github.com/gamemann/XDP-Firewall/issues/41#issuecomment-1758701008) issue.

-Basically, Clang/LLVM 12 or above is required and I'd recommend running Linux kernel 5.3 or above.

-### BPF For/While Loop Support + Performance Notes
+### BPF Loop Support + Performance Notes
-This project requires loop support with BPF.
+The dynamic filters feature requires loop support with BPF.
 Older kernels will not support this feature and output an error such as the following.

 ```vim
 libbpf: load bpf program failed: Invalid argument